denis-vp/chess-engine/README.md

    The `EvaluationParallel` class evaluates white and black positions concurrently using `Parallel.Invoke`.

 3. **Threaded Search**:
-   The `Searcher` class creates multiple threads, each searching at different depths.
+   The `SearcherParallel` class creates multiple threads, each searching at different depths.
 A countdown event is used to synchronize the threads, ensuring all threads complete before the best move is selected.

+---

 ## **Parallelization Outcomes**
 After parallelizing the move generation and evaluation functions, the engine slowed down.
 This is to be expected as the overhead of creating and managing tasks can outweigh the benefits of parallelization for smaller tasks.
 The tasks are lightweight and the overhead of creating and managing them can be significant, especially when the tasks are short-lived.

 ---